sir-pinecone/win32/desktop-src/SecAuthN/tls-cipher-suites-in-windows-11-v22H2.md

 ---
-description: Learn about TLS cipher suites in Windows 11 v22H2.
+description: Learn about TLS cipher suites in Windows 11 v22H2 and later.
 Cipher suites can only be negotiated for TLS versions which support them.
-title: TLS Cipher Suites in Windows 11 v22H2. ms.topic: article ms.date: 06/26/2024
+title: TLS Cipher Suites in Windows 11 v22H2 and later. ms.topic: article ms.date: 11/13/2024
 ---

-# TLS Cipher Suites in Windows 11 v22H2
+# TLS Cipher Suites in Windows 11 v22H2 and later

 Cipher suites can only be negotiated for TLS versions which support them.
 The highest supported TLS version is always preferred in the TLS handshake.